 Through our membership in the Aldersgate Group, we work with businesses, politicians and civil servants to advocate for policy change that delivers positive environmental development and economic benefits.

 Collaboration with our sector peers is essential to drive change in our supply chains.
-That’s why we’re a member of the Board of Directors of the Joint Alliance for CSR (JAC) and chair its communications committee.
-BT Group is also an active member of the GSMA Climate Action Taskforce, contributing to various reports and discussions, for example at COPs.
-And we’re a member of the Responsible Business Alliance (RBA) - the world's largest industry coalition dedicated to responsible business conduct in global supply chains.
+That’s why we’re active members of the Joint Alliance for CSR (JAC) and the GSMA Climate Action Taskforce, which drives climate action across the telco industry value chain.
+We’re also a member of the Responsible Business Alliance (RBA) - the world's largest industry coalition dedicated to responsible business conduct in global supply chains.
+Alongside these sector initiatives, we’ve also participated in the CDP Supply Chain Programme since its inception which helps us engage with key suppliers through the CDP annual disclosure process.

 The Digital Connectivity Forum (DCF) Climate and Sustainability Work Group provides a platform for UK telecoms collaboration, enabling the acceleration of individual and industry pathways towards net zero through collaboration, evidence sourcing, and expert recommendations to Government, regulators, and the industry.